zshicode/Attention-CLX-stock-prediction/README.md

 xgboost==1.5.0
 ```

+The stock data used in this repository was downloaded from [TuShare](https://tushare.pro/).
+The stock data on [TuShare](https://tushare.pro/) are with public availability.

 ## Usage

 Firstly, run `ARIMA.py` for pre-processing step by ARIMA model.
 Then, run the neural network or XGBoost models.